Rising Damp: Emphasis on personal failure

 The programme depicts closely the failing lives of three of the four main characters.
 Rigsby is longtime separated from his wife and has since become a seedy, ignorant man who is suspicious of anyone different from himself.
 Miss Jones is an unhappy spinster who is shown to be desperate for male attention (even willing, in effect, to pay for it).
 Alan is a medical student with a somewhat plodding intellect, socially inept and who remains a virgin throughout much of the series, despite appearing to be in his mid 20s.
-Philip, by contrast, is a relatively learned and emotionally intelligent man, who responds to Rigsby's racist ignorance with a kind of ironic complicity, as expressed through lies reminiscing about his African life full of magic, violence and sexual promiscuity, often resulting in Rigsby making a fool of himself through his gullible willingness to believe these stories.
+Philip, by contrast, is a relatively learned and emotionally intelligent man, who responds to Rigsby's ignorance with a kind of ironic complicity, as expressed through lies reminiscing about his African life full of magic, violence and sexual promiscuity, often resulting in Rigsby making a fool of himself through his gullible willingness to believe these stories.